 I would not get into nursing if you think that it is an easy job.
 I assure you, it is not.
-In fact nursing is the hardest work that I’ve ever done in my entire life.
+Nursing is the most challenging work that I’ve ever done in my entire life.
 You will need some recovery time on your days off because nursing can be a very physically and mentally challenging job.

 Because the work is so stressful and can often lead to burnout, I always emphasize how important it is that nurses take good care of themselves.
-Good nutrition, exercise, yoga and meditation are a few great ways that nurses can make their own health a priority.
+Proper nutrition, exercise, yoga, and meditation are a few great ways that nurses can make their health a priority.

 Some nurses like to work the night shift.
-Unfortunately, many nurses, especially nurse moms, do not like to work night shift.
-Working graveyards is hard on the body because you are constantly fighting your bodies natural circadian rhythm.
+Unfortunately, many nurses, especially nurse moms, do not want to work the night shift.
+Working graveyards is hard on the body because you are always fighting your body’s natural circadian rhythm.
 Over time this can cause or exacerbate nurse burnout.

-In addition, depending on where you work in the hospital they may have mandatory rotating shifts, meaning that all nurses alternate between night and day shifts.
+Also, depending on where you work in the hospital, they may have mandatory rotating shifts, meaning that all nurses alternate between night and day shifts.
 Talk about a confusing schedule!

 Are you considering nursing as a profession?
 Leave a comment below!